Ice jam: Javes

 An ice jam release wave, or jave, is generated in a river upon the break-up of an ice jam and the release of the water that accumulated behind it.
 This happens when the hydrodynamic forces upstream of the jam are sufficient to overcome either or both the jam's internal strength and the forces that are maintaining it in place.
 These events may induce a rise in water level in the range of decimeters per minute, and an increase in discharge by a factor of 2.75.
-A jave typically encloses an ice run, i.e. the downstream flow of a mixture of ice plates and rubble at a velocity that is higher than the normal river flow, preceeded by a 'precursor' wave, called dynamic forerunner.
+A jave typically encloses an ice run, i.e. the downstream flow of a mixture of ice plates and rubble at a velocity that is higher than the normal river flow, preceded by a 'precursor' wave, called dynamic forerunner.
 As the wave travels downstream, it decreases in height and slows down because of frictional effects (against the river bed and shorelines) as well as those related with the slope of the river bed.

 Minutes to weeks can go by before break-up.
 Release mechanisms include mobilization of the ice cover downstream which was maintaining the jam in place, the formation of an open lead immediately downstream of it, and increasing discharge.
 Several known thresholds (water levels, discharge, discharge rate, side resistance, boundary constraints and flexural criterion) may provide an indication of when such a break-up can occur.